xarray-contrib/xarray-indexes/docs/agnostic/pint.md

 ### Selection

-Selecting with quantities will do the right thing, converting to the index' units:
+With the `PintIndex`, selecting with quantities will convert the indexers to the index' units:

 ```{python}
 quantified.sel(